ArcGIS Blog

 You’ll find the Templates button in the new Configure editing menu on the light toolbar.

-Note: The layer owner or an administrator can manage templates.
+Note: The layer owner or an administrator can manage templates for a layer.
 Others can view templates in read-only mode.

 The new Configure editing menu